 How we are achieving our RECOVR impact goals

-Rapid Response Surveys to Answer Critical Policy Questions (10+ countries)
+Rapid Response Surveys to Answer Critical Policy Questions (more than 10 countries)

 - The RECOVR survey: IPA has built a rapid response panel survey to directly inform key government partners on the health, economic, and social ramifications of the pandemic, and will be running it in eight countries to start.
 The survey is meant to document real-time trends of policy concern and inform decision-makers about the communities that are hardest-hit by the pandemic.
 Learn more here.

 - The COVID-19 Economic Impact Surveys, a joint effort with the International Growth Centre, is measuring the economic impact of the crisis on a variety of agents, such as large companies, SMEs, informal and micro businesses, self-employed people, workers, and farmers in low- and middle-income countries.
 Learn more here.